FG expresses concern over challenges bedeviling fish production

 “The Ministry of Agriculture and Rural Development is therefore willing to engage and partner with all stakeholders for the development of the sector for economic development, wealth and job creation as well as food and nutrition security”, he said.

 Umakhihe said, “Fish is one of the cheapest and predominant sources of animal protein in Nigeria.
-It accounts for about 50 percent of total animal protein consumed in Nigeria with per capita consumption of 17.5 Kg /person/year.
+It accounts for about 50 per cent of total animal protein consumed in Nigeria with per caput consumption of 17.5 Kg /person/year.

-ALSO READ: 2023: Okowa not opposed to zoning in Delta – Ifeajika

 “In this regard, the total demand for fish is 3.6 million tonnes annually while Nigeria is producing 1.1million tons from all sources (Aquaculture, artisanal and Industrial sectors) leaving a deficit of about 2.5 million tons to be supplemented by importation.”